 The groom appeared to bathe in all of it.
 I watched this man react to these toasts, and I couldn’t tell if he considered it a mark of his character that he had befriended people regardless of the haircut, or if he missed the reactions that he used to generate when he had the mohawk, but my money was on the latter.

 The point, as I see it, is that we should maintain a level of skepticism for anything we see and hear, but those who put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
 Forming a hybrid of sorts, is the ideal plane for one to reach as it suggests that while we should remain skeptical in nature, we should also maintain an equal amount of skepticism for enlightened, unconventional thoughts.
-Yet, the seductive nature of unconventional thinking rarely calls for a ledger on which one can score their thoughts, theories, and ideas.
+Yet, as I write, we deem unconventional information to be the result of skepticism thereby granting it immunity from a ledger that scores the thoughts, theories, and ideas.

 Most people hate being wrong, but we’re all willing to accept the fact that we are going to be wrong some of the times.
-We don’t want to fall to fall prey to the accusation that we’re a fool however, and most of us seek some form of invulnerable, foolproof status.
-Due to the fact that most alternative thoughts can never be substantially proven incorrect, unconventional thinkers are shielded against being called a fool.
-On the off chance that they are incorrect, they make necessary adjustments to incorporate the newfound facts, or they just move on.
+What we go to great pains to avoid is the idea that we’re wrong so often that we’re a fool, and most of us seek some form of invulnerable, foolproof status to guard against that.
+The person who believes in things is more vulnerable to being called a fool, and due to the fact that most alternative thoughts can never be substantially proven incorrect, unconventional thinkers are shielded against being called a fool.
+On the off chance that they are incorrect, they might make slight adjustments in their presentation to incorporate the newfound facts, or they just move on.

 “They just move on?”
 I asked a friend of mine who told me about her unconventional parents.
-Her parents latched onto just about every conspiracy theory and unconventional theory we develop, and when the facts roll out and they’re proven wrong, they just move onto the next one.
+Her parents latched onto just about every conspiracy theory and unconventional theory they ever heard.
+When the facts rolled out, and they were proven wrong, they just moved onto the next one.
 “So, when the rest of us are proven wrong, we have to deal with the ridicule and scorn that comes our way, but when your parents are wrong, they just move onto the next conspiracy theory?
-How can they do that?”
+How do they do that?”

 “They just do,” she said.